o3de/o3de.org/content/docs/learning-guide/tutorials/multiplayer/first-multiplayer-component.md

                     />
 ```

-It will generate a new method: `UpTimeAddEvent`.
+A project build will generate a new method: `UpTimeAddEvent`.
 Let's put it to use in our code.

-Here are the steps to listen for changes on a client in our component:
+To listen for changes on a client in our component, do the following:

-* create an event handler
+* Create an event handler.
-* create a callback method and assign it to the event handler
+* Create a callback method and assign it to the event handler.
-* connect the event handler to `UpTimeAddEvent`
+* Connect the event handler to `UpTimeAddEvent`.

 In C++, it looks like this: